wizcamp/wizcamp-realms-demo/session-guides/SESSION-04.md

    )}
    ```

-3. **Test the changes**: Run `npm run dev` and navigate to the game screen to see the new HUD and coordinate display
+3. **Test**: Run `npm run dev` and navigate to the game screen to see the new HUD and coordinate display